Chinese influence on Korean culture: History

 Chinese culture influences can be traced back to the Samhan and Three Kingdoms period.
 Areas controlled by the Chinese, such as the Lelang Commandery, was a channel for the introduction and spreading of advanced technology and new culture which also influenced the political and the economical development of the Korean peninsula greatly.
-For example, tomb painting concepts which were found in the Goguryeo and the brick paintings found in the late Baekje tombs already showed Chinese influences.
+For example, tomb painting concepts which were found in Goguryeo and the brick paintings found in late Baekje tombs already showed Chinese influences.

 Goguryeo

 The Goguryeo tomb murals were primarily painted in two geographical regions: Ji'an (集安) and Pyeongyang.The former is the second capital of Goguryeo while the latter is the third capital of Goguryeo from the mid-fourth to the mid-seventh centuries.
 While the mural paintings found in regions Ji'an typically shows the characteristics of Goguryeo people in terms of their customs and morals; those from the regions of Pyeongyang typically show the cultural influences of the Han dynasty as the Han dynasty had governed this geographical region for approximately 400 years, including Chinese-style clothing.
-Goguryeo accepted Sutras and Buddhist pictures from China early on, such as in 372 AD during the Former Qin dynasty period, when they were brought by a Chinese envoy named Fu Jian.
+Goguryeo accepted Sutras and Buddhist pictures from China early on, such as in 372 AD during the Former Qin dynasty period, when they were brought by the envoys of the Heavenly King, Fu Jian.